EASTinternational: Unpacking the Archive | East Gallery

 Dec 10, 2023

-Photography: courtesy of East International Archive (Artist Gustav Metzger and Professor Lynda Morris)
+Photography: courtesy of East International Archive (far right artist Gustav Metzger and Professor Lynda Morris)

-Photography: courtesy of East International Archive (Artist Gustav Metzger and Professor Lynda Morris)
+Photography: courtesy of East International Archive (far right artist Gustav Metzger and Professor Lynda Morris)

 East International was a groundbreaking series of exhibitions of contemporary art conceived and curated by Professor Lynda Morris as a means of bringing contemporary art to Norwich right at the moment British art was finding new prominence internationally.

-During the late eighties - early nineties the London contemporary art market gained a position internationally it had never achieved before, through the thriving creativity of its artists and commercial acuity of a small but influential commercial gallery sector.
-The change coincided with the burgeoning success of the Young British Artists (YBAs) on the international stage.
+During the late eighties - early nineties the London contemporary art market gained a position internationally it had never achieved before, through the thriving creativity of its artists and the foresight and financial acuity of a few influential commercial galleries.
+The change coincided with the burgeoning success of the Young British Artists (YBAs) on the international stage and investment of public money in developing the cultural sector.
 Frieze Magazine started providing a more relevant forum for art criticism, describing the international context for a younger generation of artists.
 It had reviews of commercial gallery exhibitions, small artist run spaces, as well as the museum exhibitions that would usually be covered in more established magazines like Art Forum.
 Frieze encouraged a much younger generation of new writers and critics, along side regular contributors with interests in other areas of the cultural sector.
 It's design and graphic content set it apart from its competitors too.
 Many of the contributing designers were artists and curators too.
 The influential Frieze Art Fair was established much later.

 With this increased activity came greater influence.
 London became the latest city to rival more established cultural cities throughout Europe: Brussels, Paris, Cologne, Frankfurt, Berlin, Basel, Zürich and Vienna.
 It was suddenly on the map and as a result regional cities like Norwich had to find their place in the new world order.